wercker-labs/wercker-blog/source/posts/2013-09-03-ContinuousDelivery-with-wercker-digitalocean-and-nodejs.md

 Second, we create a temporary file and make it available as an environment variable using the [mktemp step](https://app.wercker.com/#applications/52167277e9fa619606001064/tab/details).
 This filepointer will contain our private key that we've previously created.

-Next, we write the contents of our private key ($FOO_PRIVATE) to the temporary file we created in the previous step using mktemp.
+Next, we write the contents of our private key ($WERCKER_PRIVATE) to the temporary file we created in the previous step using mktemp.
 We use the [create-file step](https://app.wercker.com/#applications/51c829dd3179be4478002113/tab/details) to do so.
 Now we are ready to communicate with our droplet!

 I transfer my application in the following step, consisting of `package.json` and the `app.js` file using scp to my remote /var/local/www/ folder.